-The new horror film, “Shutter Island,” based on the popular novel by Dennis Lehane, represents a mid-range and mid-achievement for Scorsese in his post-Oscar phase every way.
-The film is dense in imagery but not rich enough in ideas, almost consistently entertaining but not entirely gripping, stylistically overwrought without being truly poignant.
+The new horror film, “Shutter Island,” based on the popular novel by Dennis Lehane, represents a mid-range and mid-achievement for Scorsese in his post-Oscar phase.
+The film is dense in imagery but not rich enough in ideas, consistently entertaining but not entirely gripping, stylistically overwrought without being truly poignant.

-World-premiering at the 2010 Berlin Film Fest, “Shutter Island,” which will be released by Paramount in the U.S. on February 19, may divide critics, but should do reasonably well at the box-office (The film, touted to be Oscar contender, was pushed back from its original late fall date).
+World-premiering at the 2010 Berlin Film Fest, “Shutter Island,” which will be released by Paramount in the U.S. on February 19, should do reasonably well at the box-office (The film, touted to be an Oscar contender, was pushed back from its original late fall date).

 Predictably met with resistance, Teddy’s investigation runs into one obstacle after another.
 Before long, he begins to believe that he’s being manipulated, watched, perhaps even drugged and pushed into the dark edges of his own sanity.
 Is he being warned away from getting at the “bigger truth” of Shutter Island, or drawn into a horrific medical experiment?
 And if so, is he a subject or an object?
 Clearly, there are all sorts of hidden agendas that keep Teddy and Chuck (who barely talks in the first reel) in this frightening, isolated, and impenetrable place.